Massachusetts Healthy Incentives Program

 HIP is a year-round benefit managed by the Department of Transitional Assistance (DTA) that helps Massachusetts residents purchase more fresh fruits and vegetables at no extra cost.
 Each month, the HIP benefit provides a dollar-for-dollar reimbursement to SNAP users when they buy fresh food directly from Massachusetts farmers.

-Though this $40 increase is a step in the right direction, The MA Food System Collaborative is still focused on securing $25.4 million in the FY26 budget to bring the HIP benefit back to the previous $40/$60/$80 limits.
+Though this $40 increase is a step in the right direction, The MA Food System Collaborative is still focused on bringing the HIP benefit back to the previous $40/$60/$80 limits.

 We need HIP!
 Personal stories from Lowell, MA